Macroscopic limit of quantum systems: Macroscopic Limit of the Coordinate

 Let us consider the time translation invariant limit $t_i\to-\infty$, $t_f\to\infty$ when the spectral function $\rho(\omega)=-D^i(\omega)/\pi$ for $\omega>0$ peaks at the quasi-particle frequencies.
-The effective dynamics of $\bx$ is markedly different for discrete and continuous spectrum.
-In the case of discrete spectrum $D^i$ displays Dirac-delta singularities at the stable particle modes, cf. the last equation in \eq{dnfi}.
-However their contributions, the on-shell stable particle modes, drop out from the harmonic action and their amplitudes acquire a uniform probability distribution according to \eq{qcltpd}.
-The dynamics remain coherent since $(D^{-1})^i(\omega)=-D^f(\omega)/D^r(\omega)D^a(\omega)=\ord\epsilon$ at the quasi-particle peaks, cf. the last equation in \eq{hoingpro}.
+The~effective dynamics of $\bx$ is markedly different for the discrete and continuous spectra.
+In~the case of the discrete spectrum, $D^i$ displays Dirac-delta singularities at the stable particle modes, cf. the last equation in \eq{dnfi}.
+However, their contributions, the~on-shell stable particle modes, drop out from the harmonic action and their amplitudes acquire a uniform probability distribution, according to \eq{qcltpd}.
+The~dynamics remain coherent since, {according to the second equation of \eq{invprop},} $(D^{-1})^i(\omega)=\ord\epsilon$ at the quasi-particle peaks, cf. the last equation in \eq{hoingpro}.
 Such a state of affairs follows naturally from noting that the finite time observations can resolve the discrete spectral lines.
-The spectrum of a macroscopic system is usually continuous and we can not resolve the individual energy levels.
-Hence the quasi-particles usually have finite life-time and their decay indicates an underlying interaction with the environment implying decoherence, eg. eqs. \eq{contsptrpr}.
+The~spectrum of a macroscopic system is usually continuous and we cannot resolve the individual energy levels. { The quasi-particles, identified by long but finite time observations, are narrow but non-trivial wave packets whose spread generates a finite lifetime.
+The~decay of such wave packets can be understood as the result of an interaction with the internal environment consisting of the other quasi-particle wave packets of finite time observations.
+It is this interaction which induces decoherence.
+The~spread of the spectral lines and the emergence of the decoherence can clearly be seen in Equation \eq{contsptrpr}, which corresponds to a harmonic dynamics with the continuous~spectrum.

+Equations \eq{qcltpd}--\eq{decobs} are the main results of this paper.
+Their lessons with finite $(\tD^{-1})^i$ kernel can be summarized as follows: The two CTP copies, representing the same physical degree of freedom, differ due to quantum fluctuations.
+The~latter are suppressed in the macroscopical limit and the unique classical trajectory is restored.
+Furthermore, the coefficient in front of the integral in \eq{decobs} indicates an $\ord{1/\sqrt{N_s}}$ decoherence length.
+Therefore, the decoherence becomes strong in the macroscopic limit, and the consistent history view of the quantum dynamics~\cite{griffithk} turns out to be an excellent approximation of the dynamics of a macroscopic collective coordinate.
+Finally, the~simple Gaussian suppression of the off-diagonal fluctuations represents a more systematical realization of the phenomenological spontaneous localization scenario~\cite{ghirardir}.}